However, we’ve put together some easy and classic rock ukulele songs to play on the ukulele here.

 One of David Bowie’s earliest and most notable songs is “Space Oddity.”
 A tragic lyric about an astronaut who encounters technical problems in space.

-There are a lot of chords in this track to play it.
-Those chords can make a vibe of uncertainty, guaranteeing your coolness.
+There are a lot of chords in this track to play.
+Those chords can create a vibe of uncertainty, guaranteeing your coolness.
 Honestly, playing this song without passion is somewhat cumbersome.

 Tutorial